OpenTermsArchive/contrib-versions/Market/Terms of Service.md

 Becoming an author

 32\.
-If you want to get involved in our community as an author find out how here.
+If you want to get involved in our community as an author, you can sign up and find out more here.
 Remember that if you become an author these terms will continue to apply, along with the Author Terms you’ll sign up to as an author.

-To find out more about how to become an author visit the ‘Become an Author’ guide here.
+To find out more about how to become an author visit the ‘Author Help Center’ here.
 Intellectual Property

 33\. **What we own**: We own all the **Envato content** that we have put on Envato Market (unless otherwise stated and excluding content owned by others).
 This includes the design, compilation, and look and feel of the Envato Market sites, and copyright, trademarks, designs and other intellectual property on Envato Market.
 We own all the trademarks, logos, service marks and trade names on Envato Market (unless otherwise stated and excluding these things owned by others).
 You will not copy, distribute, modify or make derivative works of any of our Envato Content or use any of our intellectual property in any way not expressly stated in these terms.